vivax3794/natrix/docs/src/panics.md

 - **User Panics** - This one should be obvious.
 - **Moving values outside intended scope** - Certain values are intended to only be valid in a given scope.
     - Using interior mutability to move a [`EventToken`](reactivity::state::EventToken) outside its intended scope will likely lead to bugs if used to call apis in non-event contexts.
-    - Using interior mutability to move a [`Guard`](reactivity::state::Guard), or using it after a `.await`, will invalidate its guarantees.
+    - Using interior mutability to move a lens generated from [`guard`](reactivity::state::RenderCtx::guard), or using it after a `.await`.

 ## What does natrix do in the case of a panic?
 Unlike native rust, a panic in wasm does not prevent the program from continuing.
 This can lead to unexpected behavior if state is left in a invalid state, or worse lead to undefined behavior.